SiriusZHT/LeetcodeForBytedance/README.md

-# LeetcodeForBytedance
+# Leetcode
- This is a question set consists of bytedance leetcode questions.
+ This is a question set consists of leetcode questions.